-The principal functions of the Compensation Committee are:
+The principal functions of our Compensation Committee are to:

-- · to evaluate the performance of our officers; - · to review any compensation payable to our directors and officers; - to evaluate the performance of our external manager, PRCM Advisers; - · to review the compensation and fees payable to PRCM Advisers under the Management Agreement dated October 28, 2009, as amended (the "Management Agreement"); - to review the compensation and fees payable to any affiliates of PRCM Advisers or any other related party; - · to prepare Compensation Committee reports; and - to administer the issuance of any common stock or other equity awards issued to personnel of PRCM Advisers or its parent company, Pine River, who provide services to us.
+- evaluate the performance of our executive officers; - in consultation with senior management, establish the company's general compensation philosophy and review the compensation philosophy of the company's external manager; - evaluate the performance of our external manager, PRCM Advisers; - review the compensation and fees payable to PRCM Advisers under the Management Agreement dated October 28, 2009, as amended (the "Management Agreement"); - to review the compensation and fees payable to any affiliates of PRCM Advisers or any other related party; - · prepare Compensation Committee reports; - make recommendations to our Board of Directors with respect to our company's incentive compensation plans and equity-based plans; and - · administer the issuance of any common stock or other equity awards issued to employees of PRCM Advisers or Pine River, who provide services to us.

-The Compensation Committee also reviews and makes recommendations to the Board of Directors on the compensation of the company's non-executive directors.
-In reviewing and making recommendations on non-executive director compensation, the Compensation Committee considers, among other things, the following policies and principles:
+Our Compensation Committee also reviews and makes recommendations to our Board of Directors regarding the compensation of our company's independent directors.
+In reviewing and making recommendations on independent director compensation, our Compensation Committee considers, among other things, the following policies and principles:

-- the compensation that is paid to directors of other companies that are comparable to us; - the amount of time it is likely directors will be required to devote to preparing for and attending meetings of the Board of Directors and the Committees on which they serve: - the success of the company; - whether a director is a chairman of one of the Committees of the Board of Directors and the time commitment related thereto; - · if a Committee on which a director serves undertakes a special assignment, the importance of that special assignment to the company and its stockholders; and - the risks involved in serving as a director of the Board of Directors or a member of its Committees.
+- the compensation that is paid to directors of other companies that are comparable to us; - the amount of time it is likely directors will be required to devote to preparing for and attending meetings of our Board of Directors and the committees on which they serve; - · the success of our company; - whether a director is a lead independent director or chairman of one of the committees of our Board of Directors and the time commitment related thereto; - · if a committee on which a director serves undertakes a special assignment, the importance of that special assignment to our company and its stockholders; and - the risks involved in serving as a director on our Board of Directors or a member of its committees.

-None of our executive officers are involved in determining non-executive director compensation levels, although the company's management may support the Committee with provision of information, data and other resources in connection with its compensation recommendations to the full Board of Directors.
+Other than our Chief Executive Officer, who also serves as a director, none of our executive officers are involved in determining independent director compensation levels, although our company's management may support the Compensation Committee with certain information, data and other resources in connection with its compensation recommendations to our Board of Directors.

-The Compensation Committee may delegate all or a portion of its duties and responsibilities to a subcommittee of the Compensation Committee.
-The Compensation Committee's purpose and responsibilities are more fully set forth in the Compensation Committee's charter, which is available under "Corporate Governance" in the Investor Relations section of our website at www.twoharborsinvestment.com.
+Our Compensation Committee may delegate all or a portion of its duties and responsibilities to a subcommittee of the Compensation Committee.
+Our Compensation Committee's purpose and responsibilities are more fully set forth in the Compensation Committee's charter.